 In the 2016 Human Development Index, which looks into three categories: education, income, and health, India ranked 131 out of 188 countries.
 India still falls under the ‘medium human development’ category.
 The education sector in India is, however, to manage with the world norms.
 Among the BRICS nations, India was the least to expend on education in 2012.

-On the event of Literacy Day, Shri Prakash Javadekar voiced that literacy rate from 18% in 1947 has now reached 81% approximately till date.
+On the event of Literacy Day, Shri Prakash Javadekar voiced that rate from 18% in 1947 has now reached 81% approximately till date.
 He said that we should identify the potential children who are not going to school and must get them enrolled in schools.
 Also, every literate person in the family must educate other illiterate persons of the family.
 The minister assured that next year government will start ‘School Chalo Abhiyan programme.
-These efforts will help to overcome the remaining 19 % illiteracy and we will be able to achieve 100 % literacy and 100% digital literacy by 2022 which is a dream of our Prime Minister Shri Narendra Modi.
+These efforts will help to overcome the remaining 19 % illiteracy and we will be able to achieve 100 % and 100% digital by 2022 which is a dream of our Prime Minister Shri Narendra Modi.

 – Contributed by Tanvi